Incident management and the CISSP exam: What you need to know

-In the IT industry, incident management is the management of activities to detect, analyze, respond to, and correct an organization’s security situation.
-All the operational security measures that the CISSP certification exam establishes decrease the possibility of a security incident from occurring.
-Sadly, these events are still inevitable, no matter what precautions are taken.
-Because of the inevitability of security incidents, the CISSP caters to the need to use regimented and fully organized methodologies to identify and respond to such security events.
+In the IT industry, incident management is the management of activities to detect, analyze, respond to and correct an organization's security situation.
+The operational security measures that the CISSP certification exam establishes decrease the possibility of a security incident occurring.
+Sadly, these events are still inevitable, regardless of the organization's precautions.
+Because of the inevitability of incidents, the CISSP addressed the need to use regimented and carefully organized methodologies to identify and respond to breaches and other security issues.

 Earn your CISSP, guaranteed!

-Different organizations use different terms and phases associated with incident response processes.
+Different organizations use different terms and phases when describing incident response processes.
 The NIST Computer Security Incident Handling Guide divides the incident response lifecycle into the following four steps:

 - Preparation